marium0505/ahk2_mlib/README.md

-## Lib
+## Lib for Autohotkey v2

-Repository with some of my most used external Lib Functions/Classes.
+Repository with some of my most used external Lib Functions/Classes for Autohotkey v2.

+Examples are found in Examples folder.

 ### JSON.ahk